allenhuffman/SirSound/README.md

 "*" to stop the sequencer and abort playback.

 "@xxx" repeat the sequence 'xxx' times from this marker up to the next repeat marker or end of sequence.

+"+xx=yyyy" add named substring (up to two characters, with the first being A-Z and the second being A-Z or 0-9).
+The substring will be available for use with the "X" command.

+"-xx" delete named substring.

 MODIFIERS
 ---------